Another insurance payment?! You've got to be kidding!

 GAP insurance offers you a safety net - if you don't have it and your car is crashed, say, after the first year of your lease, you're going to be in trouble.

-In this scenario, your GAP cover would cover the shortfall and pay off any outstanding finance left on your deal.
-This means you have no financial attachment to the late BMW 1 Series and are free to lease another car of your choice.
+GAP insurance would cover the shortfall and pay off any outstanding finance left on your deal.
+This means you have no financial attachment to your late car and are free to lease another car of your choice.

 It's important to note that contract hire GAP insurance is a complement to your regular insurance.
-It's not a replacement for good comprehensive cover - you must insure your new vehicle with a reliable and reputable motor insurer!
+It's not a replacement for good comprehensive cover - lease car deals don’t include insurance so you need to make sure you arrange this yourself.

 Do I really need it?